 Not heroism in battle

 This depiction of warfare was a drastic departure from convention.
-In 18th century art, battle and death was represented as a bloodless affair with little emotional impact.
-Even the great French Romanticists were more concerned with producing a beautiful canvas in the tradition of history paintings, showing the hero in the heroic act, than with creating emotional impact.
+In 18th century art, battle and death were represented as bloodless affairs with little emotional impact.
+Even the great French Romanticists were more concerned with producing a beautiful canvas in the tradition of , showing the hero in the heroic act, than with creating emotional impact.
 Goya’s painting, by contrast, presents us with an anti-hero, imbued with true pathos that had not been seen since, perhaps, the ancient Roman sculpture of The Dying Gaul.
 Goya’s central figure is not perishing heroically in battle, but rather being killed on the side of the road like an animal.
 Both the landscape and the dress of the men are nondescript, making the painting timeless.
 This is certainly why the work remains emotionally charged today.

-Future artists also admired The Third of May, 1808, and both Manet and Picasso used it for inspiration in their own portrayals of political murders (Manet’s Execution of Emperor Maximillian and Picasso’s Massacre in Korea).
-Along with Picasso’s Guernica, Goya’s Third of May remains one of the most chilling images ever created of the atrocities of war, and it is difficult to imagine how much more powerful it must have been in the pre-photographic era, before people were bombarded with images of warfare in the media.
-A powerful anti-war statement, Goya is not only criticizing the nations that wage war on one another, but is also admonishing us, the viewers, for being complicit in acts of violence, which occur not between abstract entities like “countries,” but between one human being standing a few feet away from another.
+Future artists also admired The Third of May 1808 in Madrid, and both Manet and Picasso used it for inspiration in their own portrayals of political murders (Manet’s Execution of Emperor Maximilian and Picasso’s Massacre in Korea).
+Along with Picasso’s Guernica, Goya’s The Third of May 1808 in Madrid remains one of the most chilling images ever created of the atrocities of war, and it is difficult to imagine how much more powerful it must have been in the pre-photographic era, before people were bombarded with images of warfare in the media.
+A powerful anti-war statement, Goya is not only criticizing the nations that wage war on one another, but is also admonishing us, the viewers, for being complicit in acts of violence, which occur not between abstract entities like “countries,” but between human beings standing a few feet away from one another.